Mishalzeera/the-money-manager/README.md

 For the buttons and input elements, there was some work put into picking the right hues.
 A balance was found between richness and a muted quality which somehow the app asks for.
-To some degree the author feels that his styling may leave something to be desired at the end of the process, but due to this being so much outside his comfort zone, getting it good enough is the most realistic option.
+To some degree I feel that my styling may leave something to be desired at the end of the process, but due to this being so much outside my comfort zone, getting it good enough is the most realistic option.

 A theme of btn-in btn-out and btn-manage colours was written into the html and css from the start (with a vague idea of it coming in handy later).
-It came in handy to create a realistic and limited palette for the author to work on.
-Previously every design the author made was haphazard in that regards, so something was learned there.
+It came in handy to create a realistic and limited palette for myself to work on.
+Previously every design I made was haphazard in that regards, so something was learned there.

 A basic mockup of how the screen would look along with some elements: